 If you’re looking for a romantic eatery, look no further than Maxine’s on Shine.
 East of Lake Eola, Maxine’s transports guests back in time with 40s decor without being gimmicky.
 It’s an authentic experience with regular live music!

-In the heart of downtown, Maxine’s on Shine is high on the list for best breakfast in Orlando.
+In the heart of the city, Maxine’s on Shine is high on the list of best downtown Orlando breakfasts.
 “Rejuicination Bunch” is served Fridays through Sundays from 10:00 AM – 3:00 PM.
 Reservations are highly recommended.

 Hash House a Go Go (International Drive)

 Hash House a Go Go prides itself on its “Twisted Farm Food.”
 Most of the portions are so large, the kitchen sticks a steak knife right through the center!
-The pancakes are steering-wheel-of-a-tractor big.
+Their best pancakes in Orlando are steering-wheel-of-a-tractor big.
 The chicken and waffles feature the kitchen’s famous sage fried chicken.

 Hash House a Go Go is open on Fridays and Saturdays from 8:00 AM – 7:00 PM and Sundays through Thursdays from 8:00 AM – 2:00 PM.